-On August 15, 2022, Columbia Gas of Virginia, Inc. ("CVA" or the "Company"), filed an

-Rider in Case No. PUE-2011-000492 and as most recently modified in Case No.

-PUR-2021-00145,3 for approval to implement a SAVE Rider4 for calendar year 2023.5 replacement of certain components of its gas distribution system infrastructure to enhance system
+On August 15, 2022, Columbia Gas of Virginia, Inc. ("CVA" or the "Company"), filed an application ("Application") in accordance with Section 20 of its General Terms and Conditions, as contemplated in the Commission's November 28, 2011 Order Approving SAVE Plan and Rider in Case No. PUE-2011-00049 and as most recently modified in Case No. PUR-2021-00145, for approval to implement a SAVE Rider for calendar year 2023.

-In its Application, CVA states that its SAVE Plan is a program designed to accelerate the
+In its Application, CVA states that its SAVE Plan is a program designed to accelerate the replacement of certain components of its gas distribution system infrastructure to enhance system